Leadership is needed in all walks of life. It is required in public speaking as well.

 He will know exactly what he is trying to achieve.
 That goal he will communicate in clear, specific and concrete terms.

-To achieve this the leader will avoid jargon and big-sounding words and make plain the message.
-Only then will the followers be motivated to align themselves to the mission the leader has undertaken to achieve.
+A leader will avoid jargon and big-sounding words to achieve this and make plain the message.
+Followers then will be motivated to align themselves to the mission the leader has undertaken to achieve.

 Several statements that Jesus Christ made are classics in this regard: